slept3arly/team_epik/README.md

 # Lumi

-Lumi is a Flask + SQLite habit and routine tracker with dashboard views for habits, goals, productivity, stress, nutrition, sleep, and a small community feed.
+Lumi is a prototype Flask and SQLite web application for tracking habits, routines, goals, productivity, stress, nutrition, sleep, and community updates in one dashboard.
+It includes optional Gemini-powered routine analysis with a local fallback when the API is unavailable.

-## What this refactor changed

-- Replaced the duplicated root-level HTML with a shared `templates/` layout.
+## Features

+- User sign-up and login with session-based authentication
+- Habit tracking with completion logging and frequency summaries
+- Routine analysis with brief and detailed feedback modes
+- Goal tracking with category, date range, and progress updates
+- Productivity task tracking with priority and due dates
+- Stress logging with trend charts and meditation suggestions
+- Nutrition and sleep logging with visual summaries
+- Lightweight community feed for posting updates and reading recent entries
+- Dashboard and overview pages with embedded charts rendered as PNG images

+## Tech Stack

+- Python
+- Flask
+- SQLite
+- Jinja2 templates
+- Bootstrap 4
+- Matplotlib
+- Seaborn
+- Google GenAI API via `google-genai` for optional routine analysis

+## Project Structure

+- `flask_app.py` Flask application, routes, authentication, and request handling
+- `services/` domain logic, SQLite persistence, validation, and chart generation
+- `templates/` shared layout and page templates
-- Moved styling into `static/css/main.css`.
+- `static/css/` application styling
-- Moved login UI behavior into `static/js/main.js`.
+- `static/js/` client-side login and sign-up behavior
-- Replaced the monolithic backend with a thin Flask route layer plus reusable service modules.
-- Added input validation, CSRF protection, password hashing, session-based login, and optional Gemini-backed routine analysis with a fallback when the API is unavailable.
+- `instance/` runtime SQLite database created locally
+- `Lumi_v6.0.py` and `advance_lumi.py` compatibility shims for the service layer

-## Run It
+## How to Run Locally

+1. Create and activate a Python virtual environment.
-1. Install dependencies:
+2. Install dependencies:

 ```bash
 pip install flask matplotlib seaborn google-genai werkzeug
 ```

-2. Create a `.env` file from the example:
+3. Copy the example environment file:

 ```bash
 cp .env.example .env
 ```

-3. Put your values into `.env`:
+4. Set the required values in `.env`:

 ```bash
 FLASK_SECRET_KEY=your-random-secret